 The Application Server transmits motion prediction of the object(s) over 5GS to Camera#1, Camera#2, Camera#3 and Camera#5 and transmits footages over 5GS to Alice’s UE.

 Some people are gathering at the gate of the stadium for the celebration of winning scores, then network congestion happens from time to time.
-Based on the coordination policy of the multi-modality service, when the target QoS of Camera#1 can’t be guaranteed, 5GS reduces QoS of Camera#4 to make sure QoS of Camera#1 is guaranteed; when the congestion is relieved, 5GS increases QoS of Camera#4 while target QoS of Camera#1 is still guaranteed.
+Based on the coordination policy of the multi-modal service, when the target QoS of Camera#1 can’t be guaranteed, 5GS reduces QoS of Camera#4 to make sure QoS of Camera#1 is guaranteed; when the congestion is relieved, 5GS increases QoS of Camera#4 while target QoS of Camera#1 is still guaranteed.

 The network congestion gets more serious, and target QoS of Camera#2 can’t be guaranteed.
-Since the motion data collected by Camera#2 is mandatory for motion prediction without which the motion prediction can’t be made, 5GS releases resources of Camera#2 and Camera#5 based on the coordination policy of the multi-modality service.
+Since the motion data collected by Camera#2 is mandatory for motion prediction without which the motion prediction can’t be made, 5GS releases resources of Camera#2 and Camera#5 based on the coordination policy of the multi-modal service.

 NOTE: When motion prediction doesn’t work, the Application Server may request the 5GS network to only guarantee QoS of Camera#1 or to release resources of all the cameras.
 This is beyond what 5GS can coordinate.